redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-2.rst

     });

-At last you may provide two callback functions: the **addItemCallback** and the **deleteItemCallback** which occours when a new item is added or an item is deleted.
+At last you may provide two callback functions: the **addItemCallback** and the **deleteItemCallback** which occurs when a new item is added or an item is deleted.

 To stop a list the code is quite trivial: